Chesterkxng/alx-system_engineering-devops/0x00-shell_basics/README.md

 : a script that display current directory contents in a long format 4-listmorefiles
 : a script that display current directory contents, including hidden files(starting with.)
+5-listfilesdigitonly
+: a script that display directory contents (long format, user and group IDs displayed numerically and hidden files)